12 Must-Have IT Asset Management Software Features

 What to check in terms of integration and data migration when switching to a new asset management platform?

-Verify the platform offers pre-built connectors or robust APIs for your existing tools, like accounting software, help desk systems, and procurement platforms.
-Check data migration support, including CSV import capabilities, field mapping flexibility, and whether the vendor provides migration assistance or expects you to handle it internally.
-Test the integration quality during demos by asking how data flows between systems, whether updates sync automatically or require manual triggers, and what happens when connection issues occur.
+Verify pre-built connectors or APIs for your existing tools, check CSV import and field mapping capabilities, and confirm whether the vendor provides migration assistance.
+Test integration quality during demos by asking how data syncs between systems.

 Does the platform truly cover both physical (hardware) and digital (software/cloud) assets in a unified way?